 Dissolve the honey in passionfruit syrup by heating it up a little, then cool.
 Shake all ingredients except Ting, strain and serve with crushed ice.
-Top up with Ting and garnish with a pineapple leaf and slice of lime.
+Top up with just a little bit of Ting and garnish with a pineapple leaf and slice of lime.

-My impression with Rainha das Gerais is that its one of the best cachacas i´ve had, i love its sturdy yet smooth buttery flavour and that`s the key – it has so much flavour!
+My impression with Rainha das Gerais is that its one of the best cachacas i´ve had so far, I love its sturdy yet smooth buttery flavour and that`s the key – it has so much flavour!

 Many thanks to Raimundo and Mauricio for letting me and many others sample this lovely cachaca, providing pictures and help with translation without which this post wouldn´t have been possible.